[Interview] Does North Macedonia really exist?

 Already a member?

-"It's not a secret that we codified the Macedonian language in 1945, but it's a separate language, very close to Bulgarian, but it is not and has not been a Bulgarian language," he said.
+"It's not a secret that we codified the Macedonian language in 1945, but it's a separate language, very close to Bulgarian, but it is not, and has not been, a Bulgarian language," he said.

 The codification took place at the end of World War 2, when the then "People's Republic of Macedonia" was created as part of Yugoslavia.